 Where possible, we will give as much background information as we can.

-Perhaps you too will eventually get contaminated with the Crypto Virus.
+Perhaps you too will eventually get infected by the Crypto Virus.

 If it happens, be careful as it might get under your skin.